crashsonu/employee_app/README.md

 # My Employee App

-This is the where used employee dummy api user can create , update, delete, the employee.
+This is the employee management app created using a dummy api.
+User can create , update, delete, the employee.

 ## Table of Contents